bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Nadraa turned around from his wife, and pulled a stool out as well.
 "Not too bad, I should say.
-Warden Poppin Drokrusher came by for his desk, saw it, and ordered both a new chair, and a new cane.
+Warden Poppin Drokrusher came by for his desk, saw it, and ordered both a new chair, and a new cane."

+His low voice changed to a higher registry.
-'The handle must be exact' ", he said, imitating the grumpy, old gnome taking care of Gearhold Prison.
+"The handle must be exact", he said, imitating the grumpy, old gnome taking care of Gearhold Prison.

 Adrex couldn't help but chuckle a bit.
 That gnome had had the most ridicules requirements for the table - all sorts of finesses and details had to be engraved into it.